WHAT IS A KAPOK PILLOW?

 woman asleep on a sheet in a dream

 The pillows are adjustable, durable, and vegan friendly.
 But, there are some key disadvantages you need to take into consideration.
 Kapok pillows are difficult to clean, flammable, and can develop clumps over time.
-The only way to decide if a kapok pillow is a good choice for you is to way up all the pros and cons and figure out if they are a good fit for your lifestyle.
+The only way to decide if a kapok pillow is the right choice for you is to way up the pros and cons.
+Then, figure out if they are a good fit for your lifestyle.

 FREQUENTLY ASKED QUESTIONS